RalfJung/rustc-build-sysroot/README.md

 standard library to be built with different flags.
 Building a sysroot from different sources is *not* a goal of this crate.

+The crate builds on stable Rust, but running it requires a recent nightly version.
+Only nightly versions from the last 3 months are supported.

 [Miri]: https://github.com/rust-lang/miri
 [cargo-careful]: https://github.com/RalfJung/cargo-careful